Supercomputer Updates Title Predictions After Everton Draw With Man City

 Substitute Thierno Barry struck twice, with Jake O’Brien also getting on the scoresheet during a remarkable 12-minute spell that sent the home supporters into celebration.

-According to Sports Mole, Erling Haaland responded quickly with his 25th league goal of the season, before Doku produced another stunning finish in the sixth minute of stoppage time to rescue a point for City on Merseyside.
+According to Sports Mole, Erling Haaland responded quickly with his 25th league goal of the season, before Doku produced another brilliant finish in the sixth minute of stoppage time to rescue a point for City on Merseyside.

 Despite still having a game in hand on Arsenal, the result leaves City five points behind the leaders with four matches remaining, meaning the title race is no longer in their control.